 The nest is a flat or saucer-shaped platform of haphazardly intertwined twigs, occasionally supplemented with sparse needles, moss, or breast feathers.
 Constructed by both partners over 3–6 days, it measures about 8 inches across and 4 inches tall on the outside, with an interior space about 5 inches across and 1 inch deep.

-Band-tailed Pigeons are gregarious all year round, flocking in groups of up to 300 birds.
+Band-tailed Pigeons are gregarious year-round, flocking in groups of up to 300 birds.
 They may chase each other away from nest areas, but they are not known to fight with each other while feeding, even at high densities.
 Their flocking behavior may help protect them against predators, which include Peregrine Falcons, Prairie Falcons, Cooper’s Hawks, Sharp-shinned Hawks, Northern Goshawks, and Great Horned Owls.
 (Nest predators include Common Ravens, Western Scrub-Jays, and tree squirrels.)
 A brooding parent may hiss, droop its wings, and bristle its feathers in an attempt to scare away a nest predator, even resorting to striking the intruder with its wings.
 Band-tailed Pigeons have a long nesting season, sometimes completing three nests in a single year, though each nest is likely to have only a single egg.
 Courtship happens in the trees: the male struts toward the female, swinging his head side to side or standing tall and pressing his bill down against his throat.
 The female responds by bobbing her head.
 The breeding pair is monogamous, and both parents incubate the egg and chick.Back to top

-Band-tailed Pigeons are common within their range, but the North American Breeding Bird Survey shows a consistent decline in numbers of about 0.6 percent per year since 1966.
+Band-tailed Pigeons are common within their range, but according to the North American Breeding Bird Survey, North American populations declined over 2% per year between 1966 and 2014 (amounting to a cumulative decline of 63%).
+Partners in Flight estimates a global breeding population of 2 million, with 39% spending part of the year in the U.S., 37% in Mexico, and 8% breeding in Canada.
+They rate a 12 out of 20 on the Continental Concern Score and are on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 Early reports describe seeing millions of pigeons, but the birds were hunted heavily by sportsmen and also shot by disgruntled farmers, who charged the birds were digging up grain or eating sprouts.
 The species had no legal protection until after the winter of 1911–1912, when a large number of the pigeons were slaughtered for market in southern California.
 This event triggered public outrage in light of the recent extinction of the Passenger Pigeon, and the Band-tailed Pigeon became federally protected.
 Hunting resumed in many areas by the middle of the century, with occasional heavy harvests, but in the late 1960s–1980s legal harvest limits were sharply reduced.
 The pigeons are still hunted in six American states (California, Oregon, Utah, Colorado, New Mexico, Arizona, with a total harvest of about 25,000 per year in the U.S.), and in Mexico and Central America.
 Current declines may be related to continued hunting, and possibly from changes in land use over the last century.Back to top